All Episodes

 Of course, my husband didn't prepare me, did not tell me when I met him that we were headed to meet him.

-Um so maybe that was for the best.
+So maybe that was for the best.

-My last name is Trump.
+His name is Trump.

-It's it's a little more intimidating.
+It's a little more intimidating.

-So I knew that this was a man who had the greatest character and a good heart from from back then, and that's why I got out in 2016 and fought so hard for him then on the campaign trail and and remain with him now with the campaign.
+And that's why I got out in 2016 and fought so hard for him then on the campaign trail and remain with him now at the campaign.

 Oh, I'll bet you are.

-And you know, it's funny because a lot of people would not believe what we just said about President Trump unless they've met him, and and the ones who have met him uh will tell the same type of story.
+And, you know, it's funny because a lot of people would not believe what we just said about President Trump unless they've met him.

-So what is the what are you guys doing?
+So what are you guys doing?

 Well, I know it seems like a long way away.

-It's two years away, but really things kind of get off the ground uh about a year from now.
+It's two years away, but really things kind of get off the ground about a year from now.

-Uh so we're just getting our ducks in a row.
+So we're just getting our ducks in a row.

-You know, we're we're looking to figure out who we're gonna hire in each state, who are gonna be our state directors, lining up the great people that we had in 2016, we want to want to get a lot of them back.
+You know, we're looking to figure out who we're going to hire in each state, who are going to be our state directors, lining up the great people that we had in 2016.

 Obviously, we were incredibly successful.

-We I feel have to do so little because the president is doing such a good job that he is the one out there advertising for himself.
+We, I feel, have to do so little because the president is doing such a good job that he is the one out there advertising for himself.

-He's his own best commercial because every day people are seeing the results from this man, and and you know, we have the signs at the rally, promises made, promises kept.
+He's his own best commercial because every day people are seeing the results from this man.

 But it's the reality.

-This is a man who you know, as a politician has shown that you can as a politician keep your promises because he does it every single day.
+This is a man who, you know, as a politician, has shown that you can, as a politician, keep your promises because he does it every single day.

 He's delivering for the American people.

-And now not only is he running on campaign promises, he's going to be running on results in 2020.
+And now, not only is he running on campaign promises, he's going to be running on results in 2020.

-Um, and we feel really good as a campaign.
+And we feel really good as a campaign.

-You know, the first time we did this, we really did not know what we were doing.
+You know, Rose, the first time we did this, we really did not know what we were doing.

-I mean, we were very grassroots, we were all very green when it came to anything political, because none of us had ever had any experience in it.
+We were all very green when it came to anything political because none of us had ever had any experience in it.

 And I think 2016 was a great, great learning experience.

-Um and we certainly did learn a lot then.
+And we certainly did learn a lot then.

-And um, I wish I knew who the Democrats were running because that would make things even more interesting for us.
+And I wish I knew who the Democrats were running because that would make things even more interesting for us.

 Sounds like a whole bunch of Democrats there running.